 - Replace the mophead every two to three months if you use the mop at least once a week

 - Use two separate buckets; one for rinsing and another for detergent

 We Clean all Floor Types

-Christmas is around the corner.
-We suggest contacting Rick’s Family Carpet Care before then for carpet, tile, and upholstery cleaning.
-This way, you can apply the 5-second rule if you drop a candy cane on the floor.
+The holidays are not far off.
+We recommend contacting Rick’s Family Carpet Care before then for carpet, tile, and upholstery cleaning.
+This way, the 5-second rule is in play if you drop a turkey leg on the floor.